-281. Revocation and saving
+262. Revocation and saving

-- (1) The Civil Aviation (Personnel Licensing) Regulations, 2014, S.I No. 57 of 2014 are revoked. - (2) All valid licences, certificates or authorisations issued or granted by the Authority before the coming into force of these Regulations shall remain operational until their expiry or until revoked, annulled or replaced.
+- (1) The Civil Aviation (Personnel Licensing) Regulations, 2020, S.I No..... of 2020 are repealed. - (2) All valid licences, certificates, authorisations, approvals issued or granted by the Authority before the coming into force of these Regulations shall remain operational until their expiry or until revoked, annulled or replaced.